- Why Research

 Director, Medical Oncology Research Program

 Vall d'Hebron University Hospital

-- Seeking to identify new targets to improve response to HER2-targeted therapies.
+Goal: To identify new targets that will improve response to HER2-targeted therapies.

 Full Research Summary

 Research area: Developing combination therapies to improve clinical outcomes in patients with HER2-positive breast cancer.

 Impact: HER2-positive breast cancer accounts for approximately 20 percent to 30 percent of all breast cancer cases.
 HER2-targeting treatments are effective in treating many of these tumors, but some tumors don’t respond to them, while others become resistant to them during therapy.
 Dr. Arribas has developed a novel drug that targets a type of HER2-positive tumor that is characterized by the presence of a truncated from of HER2 called p95HER2.
 This form of HER2 is particularly active and promotes malignant transformation of the cancer cell.
 His work could pave the way for new combination treatments for p95HER2-positive tumors.

 Current research: Dr. Arribas and his colleagues are conducting laboratory studies to test a novel approach to improve outcomes in patients with an aggressive type of HER2-positive breast cancer.